Status: Rare regular summer visitor statewide. Rare casual winter visitor statewide.

 There are 29 records evenly spread from 2 Apr through 28 Oct, 21 of these since 2000.
 In this species, northward migration from wintering areas takes place along the Atlantic Coast beginning in Apr, and there is a post-breeding dispersal of Hatch Year birds, often into the interior, primarily along major rivers (Burger 2020).
 Many Laughing Gulls winter on the Gulf Coast, and so a few apparently move north into the interior in spring, presumably linger through the summer months, and are joined by post-breeding dispersers of mixed ages in late summer; most Jul-Oct records in Nebraska are of juveniles and immatures.

-Winter: The two reports are unexpected for this species, which winters along the Gulf Coast south to coasts of northern South America.
+Winter: The three reports are unexpected for this species, which winters along the Gulf Coast south to coasts of northern South America.

 22 Dec 1994 first basic Lincoln Co (Dinsmore and Silcock 1995; Gubanyi 1996; Brogie 1998).